LCR-ADS-Lab/TAALED/README.md

 ```
 While not strictly necessary, this tutorial will presume that you have also installed [pylats](https://github.com/LCR-ADS-Lab/pylats) and [spacy](https://spacy.io/) for text preprocessing.

 taaled also makes use of [plotnine](https://plotnine.readthedocs.io/en/stable/installation.html) for data visualization.
-This package is not required for taaled to function properly, but is needed if data visualization (e.g., density plots for mattr windows) are desired.
+This package is not required for taaled to function properly, but is needed if data visualization (e.g., density plots for mtld factor lengths) are desired.

 ## Getting started
 TAALED takes a list of strings as input and returns various indices of lexical diversity (and diagnostic information).
 In the rest of the tutorial, we will use [pylats](https://github.com/LCR-ADS-Lab/pylats) for preprocessing of texts (e.g., tokenization, lemmatization, word disambiguation, checking for misspelled words).
 Currently pylats only supports advanced features for English (models for other languages are forthcoming).
 However, TAALED can work with any language, as long as texts are tokenized (and appropriately preprocessed).
 See tools such as [spacy](https://spacy.io/), [stanza](https://stanfordnlp.github.io/stanza/), and [trankit](https://github.com/nlp-uoregon/trankit) for NLP pipelines for a wide range of languages.